-- If the role requires presentation skills, they want to see you ‘in action’ in order to assess your presentation style and capabilities.
+The hiring team may be looking for your specific knowledge on a particular subject / topic.
+In this case, conducting a presentation interview can be invaluable to the hiring team.
+Additionally, if the role requires presentation skills, leadership may want to see you ‘in action’ in order to assess your presentation style and capabilities.

 How should you prepare for your interview presentation?

 Know your audience

 Be sure to have researched the company, including any recent press releases, social media posts, and products or programs that you may be working on.

 Make sure you are thorough and detailed, thoroughly conducting a fact-check to make sure there are no errors in your content.
 Also remember to give credit to others if you have used their material in your presentation.
 And lastly, consider your audience’s roles and potential interest when fine tuning your content.

 …but try not to refer to them.
 Effective presenting is about audience engagement, so making eye contact and encouraging conversation on the topic should be your priority.

 We recommend that you practice in front of a test audience and ask for their feedback.
 It is also recommended to record yourself in order to review your pitch…you will likely be your toughest critic.
 Keep the above points in mind as you consider your feedback.